Neko-23/Neko-23/README.md

 CS M.S. graduate who enjoys building things that actually work.
-Interested in machine learning, 3D vision, and understanding where AI helps—and where it doesn’t.
+Interested in machine learning, 3D vision, and understanding where AI helps and where it doesn’t.

 <!---
 Neko-23/Neko-23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.